Middle & Upper School Programs

 Advanced Studies: A rigorous academic track that challenges and prepares students through advanced courses.

 Entrepreneurial Studies Program: An interdisciplinary program that provides opportunities for students interested in starting or running their own business someday.
 Open to all rising 9th and 10th graders, students will have the opportunity to compete both individually or as teams in competitions designed specifically for students studying entrepreneurship.
-In addition, multiple field trips and in-class guest speakers will enhance the curriculum.
 If your student is ready to think outside the box and create their own career, please click HERE for more information and an application for our Entrepreneurial Studies program.

 Students will be armed with time management, financial management, and choice management skills that will enhance their future success.
 These skills will be mastered through direct classroom instruction, internships, and field experiences.